dropbox/nsot/vagrant/README.rst

 Vagrant
 #######

-The `Vagrantfile` in this directory creates a fresh Vagrant box running Ubuntu and NSoT.
+The `Vagrantfile` in the root of this repo creates a fresh Vagrant box running Ubuntu and NSoT.

 Prerequisites
 =============